HackYourFuture/JavaScript1/Week1/LESSONPLAN.md

 - The 2 types of websites: static vs. dynamic
 - The pillars of web development: HTML/CSS/JavaScript
+  - where JavaScript can run: Browser / Node
 - What are variables
 - How to name variables properly
 - What are the basic data types